Marrubium vulgare: Culinary

 Horehound candy drops are bittersweet hard candies like cough drops made with sugar and an extract of M. vulgare.
 They are dark-colored, dissolve in the mouth, and have a flavor that has been compared to menthol and root beer.
 Like other products derived from M. vulgare, they are sometimes used as an unproven folk treatment for coughs and other ailments.

 M. vulgare is used to make beverages such as horehound beer (similar to root beer), horehound herbal tea (similar to the Maghrebi mint tea), and the rock and rye cocktail.

 As an invasive weed

 Horehound was introduced to southern Australia in the 19th century as a medicinal herb.
 It became a weed of native grasslands and pastures where it was introduced with settlers' livestock and was first declared under noxious weeds legislation.
 It now appears to have reached its full potential distribution.

-In New Zealand, efforts are being made to control its spread with biocontrol measures using the horehound clearwing moth (Chamaesphecia mysiniformis) and the horehound plume moth (Wheeleria spilodactylus), which could eat their way through many plants.
+In New Zealand, efforts are being made to control its spread with biocontrol measures using the horehound clearwing moth (Chamaesphecia mysiniformis) and the horehound plume moth (Wheeleria spilodactylus), which can eat their way through many plants.

 Horehound is usually found in disturbed and overgrazed areas.
 It is highly unpalatable to livestock, so livestock eat other plants around it, a process that favors the persistence and spread of the weed.
 It may persist in native vegetation that has been grazed.